 Another thing I am concerned – disabled hard float functionality.
-If you would like to ta take advantage of floating point unit in Cortex-M4, then you get stuck.
-If you are not using hardware floating point module, then this tool works fine and you can stick with it.
-Anyway I don’t like limitations, especially with free tools, so I am switching to GCC tools from launchpad.net.
+If you would like to ta take advantage of the floating-point unit in Cortex-M4, then you get stuck.
+If you are not using a hardware floating-point module, this tool works fine, and you can stick with it.
+Anyway, I wouldn’t say I like limitations, especially with free tools, so I switch to GCC tools from launchpad.net.
 It’s been here for a while and seems quite popular among developers.

 Installing GCC tools

 Tools are set.
-Now install CooCox IDE.
+Now install the CooCox IDE.

 Installing CooCox IDE

-Setting up first project with CoIDE
+Setting up the first project with CoIDE

-Then in second window select
+Then in the second window select

 Select chip as a target: